jlVidal/Project-Oxford-OCR-API/README.md

 # Project Oxford OCR API

 Microsoft’s Project Oxford helps developers build more intelligent apps.
-This library was created to use for call the Project Oxford OCR API from any Node.JS app.
+This library was created to use for OCR API from any Node.JS app.

 How to using Project Oxford OCR API:

+### Requirements

+    Node v4.0.0 or major

 ### First
 Go to  https://www.projectoxford.ai/doc/general/subscription-key-mgmt and follow the steps to get an API key.

+### Installation

+    npm install project-oxford-ocr-api

-### Code
+### Code Sample
 ```` js
 var api = require("project-oxford-ocr-api");